juntao/arenztopia/content/news/Issue 17.md

 We interviewed Harne Pearson, the leader of DaroHealth, a company that is aiming to create a COVID vaccine.

+Olb City Announcer: So why is DaroHealth's vaccine so special?

+Harne Pearson: DaroHealth's vaccine is using a mixture, actually, of COVID patient blood plasma, and dead COVID particles.
+This is a combination that's never been tried in any COVID vaccine.

+OCA: So how's the concept going along?

+HP: We raised about 10 million dollars in capital, and we've already burned through about eight million of that developing the vaccine itself, and we're entering Stage 1 clinical trials now!

+OCA: What are the pros and cons of this new approach?

+HP: So the pros are that this approach has already been tried successfully in many experimental vaccines, and that it seems to be quite useful against these coronavirus-type viruses.
+However, the blood plasma part is still not proven in COVID-19.

+OCA: That's all for today!
+Thanks for coming!

+HP: Thank you!

 ## New book released
 By Owen Miyazoi